actris-cloudnet/cloudnetpy/README.md

 [![DOI](https://zenodo.org/badge/233602651.svg)](https://zenodo.org/badge/latestdoi/233602651)
 [![status](https://joss.theoj.org/papers/959971f196f617dddc0e7d8333ff22b7/status.svg)](https://joss.theoj.org/papers/959971f196f617dddc0e7d8333ff22b7)

-CloudnetPy is a Python software for producing vertical profiles of cloud properties from ground-based remote sensing measurements.
-The Cloudnet processing combines cloud radar, optical lidar, microwave radiometer and model data.
-Measurements and model data are brought into common grid and classified as ice, liquid, aerosol, insects, and so on.
+CloudnetPy is Python software designed for producing vertical profiles of cloud properties from ground-based remote sensing measurements.
+The Cloudnet processing combines data from cloud radar, optical lidar, microwave radiometer, and numerical weather prediction models.
+Measurements and model data are brought into a common grid and classified as ice, liquid, aerosol, insects, and so on.
-Then, geophysical products such as ice water content can be retrieved in the further processing steps.
+Subsequently, geophysical products such as ice water content can be retrieved in further processing steps.
 See [Illingworth et al. (2007)](https://doi.org/10.1175/BAMS-88-6-883) for more details about the concept.

 CloudnetPy is a rewritten version of the original Cloudnet Matlab code.
-CloudnetPy features several revised methods, extensive documentation, and more.
+It features several revised methods, extensive documentation, and more.

 - CloudnetPy documentation: https://cloudnetpy.readthedocs.io/en/latest/
 - Cloudnet data portal: https://cloudnet.fmi.fi